malathit/malathit.github.io/_posts/2020-11-28-github-actions.md

  For a curated list of the actions, you can checkout this [repository][github actions curated].

 ### Benefits
-- As an open source developer, I don't need to bother about having infra to build the repository.
+- As a developer, I don't need to bother about having infra to build the repository.
 Github takes care of the infra.
 Also, Github offers enough free build minutes, which should be sufficient for smaller teams or individuals.
 Also there is provision that we can create & host your own runners to run the workflow.
 More details [here][self-hosted runners].
 - There are so many open source Github actions ready to use.
 If needed, you can create one for yourself.
 Details on creating your own Github action [here][custom github action].
 - The capability to run the workflow against various [events][workflow trigger] such as pull requests, branch updates, releases etc
 - Viewing the results of each Github workflow as part of the pull request, making the code review process much simpler.